askovdal/fhfrmlf-preprocessing/increment-notes.md

 #### What would we like to work on?
 * Getting the data on HPC
+* Getting packages in our HPC environment (insufficient rights?)
 * Trying out the classifier in the HPC environment